 2019 (expected) Ph.D.
-Economics Columbia University

-2017 M.Phil.
-Economics Columbia University

-2016 M.A.
-Economics Columbia University

-2014 B.A.
-Economics Tsinghua University

-2012 Exchange Wharton School University of Pennsylvania
+Economics Columbia University 2017 M.Phil.
+Economics Columbia University 2016 M.A.
+Economics Columbia University 2014 B.A.
+Economics & Finance Tsinghua University 2012 Exchange Wharton School University of Pennsylvania

-Primary Field: Banking Theory, Financial Intermediation Secondary Field: Corporate Finance
+Primary Field: Banking Theory, Financial Intermediation Secondary Field: Financial Economics, Financial Crisis

-Job Market Paper: Regulating Shadow Banks: Financial Innovation versus Systemic Risk.
+Job Market Paper: Shadow Banking, Systemic Risk, and Financial Regulation.

 Abstract: Why are shadow banks unregulated and what is the optimal shadow bank regulation?
-I propose a model to investigate macro-prudential regulation when shadow banking sector accommodates both beneficial innovation and systemic risk.
-In the model, banks endogenously choose between lending to readily available safe and bad risky projects ("traditional banks") and conducting costly financial innovation to produce good risky assets ("innovative banks").
-An unregulated sector fosters innovation but induces regulatory arbitrage by traditional banks, which gain an unfair advantage in competition, crowding out innovative banks and increasing systemic risk.
-I show that regulatory threat through supervision and punishment has a deterrence effect on excessive risky-taking.
-The credibility and effectiveness of regulatory threat rely on data-collection power and punishment flexibility, highlighting the desirability of the Financial Stability Oversight Council (FSOC) as a prudential regulator.
+I propose a model to investigate macro-prudential regulation in the tension between financial innovation and stability.
+I show that ex post regulation have ex ante deterrence effect on excessive risky-taking.
+In the model, banks make endogenous choice to perform traditional lending with access to safe and bad risky projects ("traditional banks") or to conduct costly financial innovation which produces good risky assets when successful ("innovative banks").
+Although necessary to foster innovation, regulation difference induces regulatory arbitrage by traditional banks, which gain an unfair advantage in competing for funding from unsophisticated investors, crowding out innovative banks and increasing systemic risk.
+Shadow bank regulator deters such bad banks through credible regulatory threat featuring inspection and punishment power, and in equilibrium the actual punishment is optimally rare.
+The model provides a theoretical framework on the importance of data-collection and designation authority of Financial Stability Oversight Council (FSOC) and other prudential regulators.

 To Float or Not to Float?
-A Model of Money Market Fund Reform.
+A Model of Money Market Fund Reform

-Abstract: Is the floating net asset value (NAV) more stabilizing than a fixed one for prime money market funds?
-This paper shows that the floating NAV may lead to more self-fulfilling runs.
-In a coordination game with imperfect information, the change from stable NAV to floating NAV increases the precision of public signal, leading to multiplicity as in Angeletos and Werning (2006).
-Moreover, floating NAV increases the value of private information and induces more information acquisition than optimal.
-I show that constraints on investors' information acquisition capacity could reverse the effect when constrained investors shift to the outside option (safe deposits).
-The implications are consistent with a surge in conversion from prime funds into government funds right before the reform was implemented in 2016.
+Abstract: Is floating net asset value (NAV) more stabilizing than a fixed one for money market funds?
+This paper argues that the floating NAV cannot eliminate the first-mover advantage and may be more disabilizing than fixed ones.
+Floating NAV increases the precision of public signal, leading to multiplicity of equilibria as in Angeletos and Werning (2006).
+Moreover, floating NAV makes information acquisition more valuable and induce investors to over-produce private information.
+I show that constraints on investors' information acquisition capacity is key to the reversal of the effect, where unsophisticated investors shift to the outside option (safe deposits).
+The larger the fraction of unsophisticated investors, the larger the size of money market funds investing in safe assets.